SkimSafe-AB/skimsafe-blog-ex/priv/content/elixir-basics-for-beginners.md

 ## Processes and Concurrency - The Real Magic

 This is where Elixir really shines.
-Processes are not OS threads - they're super lightweight and isolated.
+Processes are not OS threads, they're super lightweight and isolated processes.

 ### Spawning Processes